 There may be a number of other funding opportunities available, such as Big Lottery Funding for example.
 Your District Ward Support Officer can give you more information on this.

 Click here to find out more about Waste & Recycling and graffiti removal.

 Click here to find location information and opening times for Sutton Coldfield Customer Service Centre (formerly known as the Neighbourhood Office).
 Find out about Libraries throughout Birmingham and Sutton Coldfield as well as topics related to Planning.

 Children, Young People & Families

 Disability Information Zone

 Farmers Markets and access to other Market information

 Registering a Birth or Death in Sutton Coldfield

 Sutton Coldfield Registration Out-station is located at Second Floor, Sutton Coldfield Library, Lower Parade, B72 1XX.
 It operates as a satellite to Birmingham Register Office.
 The Sutton Coldfield Outstation operates an appointments-only system, therefore customers must telephone the dedicated numbers below before attending.
 These numbers are for booking appointments to register a birth or death in Sutton Coldfield - no other enquiries can be dealt with: 0121 675 2902/4 or 0121 675 1004.
-All telephone general enquiries, for Register Office opening times and information on how to register a birth or death are dealt with by the Birmingham Register Office on the following number: 0121 675 1000.
+All general certificate enquiries and information on how to register a birth or a death are dealt with by the Birmingham Register Office on the following number: 0121 675 1000.